mahdizarei0614/crie/README.md

 1. **Install the package** (see above).
 2. **Create a `crie` config** (optional – defaults cover many setups).
 See [Configuration](#configuration) for details.
 3. **Build your Angular components** so TypeScript metadata is up to date.
+If you are using Angular's standalone components or a multi-project workspace, make sure the referenced `tsconfig` matches the compiled output you ship.
 4. **Generate typings**:

    ```bash